xorbitsai/xorbits/doc/source/user_guide/deployment_juicefs_on_kubernetes.rst

 Metadata Storage
 ~~~~~~~~~~~~~~
 JuiceFS decouples data and metadata.
 Many databases are supported.
 See `How to Set Up Metadata Engine <https://juicefs.com/docs/community/databases_for_metadata>`_ and choose an appropriate metadata storage.

 In our example here, we select ``Redis`` as our metadata storage.

 Follow `Configuring Redis using a ConfigMap <https://kubernetes.io/docs/tutorials/configuration/configure-redis-using-configmap/>`_ and create a pod inside default namespace.

 You should set its maxmemory as 50mb since 2mb in the example is too small.

+Make sure redis pod is running:

 .. code-block:: bash